Gravity-Inspired Graph Autoencoders for Directed Link Prediction: Preliminaries

 In the above equation, $\tilde{A}$ denotes some normalized version of $A$.
-As undirected graphs were considered in existing models, a usual choice is the symmetric normalization $\tilde{A} = D^{-1/2}(A + I) D^{-1/2},$ where $D$ is the diagonal degree matrix of $A + I$.
-In a nutshell, for each layer $l$, we average the feature vectors from $H^{(l-1)}$ of the neighbors of a given node, together with its own feature information (thus the $I$) and with a ReLU activation: $\text{ReLU}(x) = \max(x,0)$.
-Weights matrices $W^{(l)}$ are trained by stochastic gradient descent.
+As undirected graphs were considered in previous models, a popular choice was the symmetric normalization $\tilde{A} = D^{-1/2}(A + I) D^{-1/2},$ where $D$ is the diagonal degree matrix of $A + I$.
+In essence, for each layer $l$, we average the feature vectors from $H^{(l-1)}$ of the neighbors of a given node, together with its own feature information (hence, the $I$) and with a ReLU activation: $\text{ReLU}(x) = \max(x,0)$.
+Weight matrices $W^{(l)}$ are trained using gradient descent techniques.

-We rely on GCN encoders for three main reasons: 1) consistency with previous efforts on graph AE, 2) capitalization on previous successes of GCN-based graph AE (see subsection 2.4) and, last but not least, 3) for computation efficiency.
-Indeed, evaluating each layer of a GCN has a linear complexity w.r.t. the number of edges $m$ \cite{kipf2016-1}.
+We rely on GCN encoders for three main reasons: 1) consistency with previous efforts on graph AE, 2) capitalization on the previous successes of GCN-based graph AE (see Section 2.4), and, last but not least, 3) computation efficiency.
+Indeed, the evaluation of each GCN layer has a linear complexity w.r.t. the number of edges $m$~\cite{kipf2016-1}.
 Speed-up strategies to improve the training of GCNs were also proposed \cite{chen2018fastgcn, wu2019simplifying}.
-Nonetheless, we point out that the method we present in this article is not limited to GCN and would still be valid for any alternative encoder, e.g. for more complex encoders such as ChebNet \cite{defferrard2016} that sometimes empirically outperform GCN encoders \cite{salha2019}.
+Nonetheless, the method we present in this article is not limited to GCN.
+It would still be valid for alternative encoders, e.g., for more complex encoders, such as a ChebNet \cite{defferrard2016} that sometimes empirically outperform GCNs \cite{salha2019}.